jhdcruz/kipher/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE.txt) file for details

 ## Disclaimer

-I am not a security expert/guru, this library is primarily made for ease-of-use, while implementing strong encryption methods as much as possible out-of-the-box.
+**I am not a security expert/guru**, this library is primarily made for ease-of-use, while implementing strong encryption methods as much as possible out-of-the-box.
 If you found a security issue, please see [reporting a security issue](./SECURITY.md).